jsonDoge/btc-api/README.md

 Free API will help check that caching actually works, otherwise the proxying will get rate limited.

-API key can be generated here: https://www.coinapi.io/pricing -> "GET A FREE API KEY"
+Source API key can be generated here: https://www.coinapi.io/pricing -> "GET A FREE API KEY"

+*Default source API key is already committed